 - You must be 18 years of age or older, be a resident of Canada and have a valid social insurance number.

 - You can invest in almost anything through your TFSA including cash, Guaranteed Investment Certificates (GICs), bonds, mutual funds, stocks, etc. Dividend income from a foreign country may be subject to foreign withholding tax.

 - You can withdraw money from your account at any time, for any reason, tax-free.

 - You can re-contribute any amount you withdraw the following year, plus your contribution room for that year.
 Say you withdraw $5,000 from your TFSA in 2022 to pay for an emergency.
 In 2023, you can contribute that $5,000 plus your regular $6,500 contribution room for 2023.

 - Do not contribute over your limit.
-Excess contributions to your TFSA will be subject to 1% tax on the excess contributions per month until you remove it.
+Excess contributions to your TFSA will be subject to a 1% tax on the excess contributions per month until you remove it.
 If you have been a resident of Canada since 2009, this means you have a total contribution room of $63,500 (updated for 2019).
 If in doubt about your TFSA limit, you can contact Canada Revenue Agency (via My Account) or use the Tax Information Phone Service.

 - The TFSA does not affect your eligibility for other Federal government benefits or credits that are based on your income earning level.
 It will not affect your assessment for Old Age Security (OAS), Canada Child Benefits (CCB), Working Income Tax Benefit (WITB), Goods and Services Tax or Harmonized Sales Tax credit (GST/HST).

 - You can give money to a spouse or partner to put in their TFSA account without running afoul of Canada Revenue Agency’s attribution rule.

 - You can open more than one TFSA account and can transfer funds from one account to the other.
 However, the transfer must be a direct transfer between the account issuers.
 You should not transfer the funds yourself.